Ramesh Chander: China, the former Soviet Union, and other developing economies

 In 1980, he pioneered the estimation of the Gross National Product of China.
 He reviewed the functioning of the Chinese statistical system.
 Later his work improved the statistical capacities of African and transition countries, and he advised on adjustment and reform issues.
 He also managed and coordinated technical assistance programs for statistics to countries of the former Soviet Union, China, Mongolia, the Philippines, India, Pakistan, Nepal, Brazil, and others.

-With the adoption of economic reforms in China and the former Soviet Union, the statistical systems of each centrally planned economy had to be adapted to meet the needs of their emerging market economies.
+With the adoption of the reform and opening up in China and the economic reforms in former Soviet Union, the statistical systems of each centrally planned economy had to be adapted to meet the needs of their emerging market economies.
 For instance, neither country measured economic growth in terms of GNP or GDP prior to the reforms; thus his work served to transform the collection and use of economic data in these countries.

 Further work included the conceptualization of approaches to estimating Purchasing Power Parities using limited information sets and the promotion of the initiative globally.
 He developed the strategy and methodology for measuring poverty incidence through integrated household surveys, now known as the World Bank's Living Standards Measurement Surveys.
 In 1993, he provided substantive contributions to the revision of the System of National Accounts, and later he led the effort to reform statistical cooperation arrangements in the UN interagency system.